keploy/community-blog/cl3vpv6pw00haq2nvbhrm7jik.md

 ---
-title: "What is an API and my learnings with them"
+title: "What is an API and My learnings with them"
 seoTitle: "How did I get to know about APIs"
 seoDescription: "Learn the basics of APIs with the core understanding of why we need them, what does it actually mean, and how we use them in our daily life."
 datePublished: Wed Jun 01 2022 15:01:29 GMT+0000 (Coordinated Universal Time)